puredreezy/quote-analyzer/README.md

 - It scores each supplier quoation and then flags potential issues.
 - Then it finally selects the best supplier quotation. ;)

-Over the years, I build but never show them on github.
-This time I want to also graudally build my portfolio.

 ## Setup
 1. Install Python 3.13: [Download from python.org](https://www.python.org/downloads/)